Xewdy444/Proxy-Scraper-Checker/README.md

   -a, --anonymous          Only save anonymous proxies
       --http               Only save HTTP proxies
       --socks5             Only save SOCKS5 proxies
-  -h, --help               Print help
+  -n, --no-set-limit       Do not set the open file limit (tasks * 2) -h, --help               Print help
 ```